 Not only that but managing all those tags can be a pain.
 You have to test your tags, keep them updated, and hope they don't break your website.

-Fortunately for you and me, there is an answer to all these problems, and it’s called Google Tag Manager (GTM) and we've explained all the big differences between GTM and GA4 here.
+Fortunately for you and me, there is an answer to all these problems, and it's called Google Tag Manager (GTM) and we've explained all the big differences between GTM and GA4 here.

 GTM is a virtually codeless solution for taking control of your website's tagging and tracking.

 If you're interested in learning how to get started with GTM… You've come to the right place!

 In this Google Tag Manager tutorial, you're going to learn about:

 - Part #1: Do You Need Tag Management?

 - Part #2: How Google Tag Manager Works

 - Part #3: How To Migrate Your Existing Tracking To Google Tag Manager

 - Part #4: The Value Of Google Tag Manager